 With any luck, the summer months will bring about plenty of warm sunshine for us to enjoy – but make sure your plants don’t suffer in silence.
 Water your flowers, plants and baskets thoroughly throughout the season.
-Wherever possible, collect rainwater in a water butt and use this to feed your plants rather than from the tap.
+Wherever possible, collect rainwater and use this to feed your plants.

-With rising temperatures it becomes crucially important to protect your soil – look to use mulches to cover cultivated beds.
-Mulches can be natural or man-made, but each do an excellent job in helping to retain moisture in your soil.
+With rising temperatures it becomes important to protect your soil.
+Use mulches to cover cultivated beds.
+Mulches can be natural or man-made, and do an excellent job in retaining soil moisture.

-Another challenge of summer gardening can be the marked increase in pests and insects.
-Checks your plants regularly for any signs of attack from pests such as aphids or caterpillars.
-Wherever possible, the best form of defence is to remove the potentially damaging insect by hand.
-Only 3% of bugs and insects are considered pests – so this method avoids harming the multitudes of bugs that can help your summer gardening efforts.
+Another summer challenge is the increase in pests.
+Check your plants regularly for any signs of pest attack, especially aphids and caterpillars.
+Wherever possible, the best form of defence is to remove the insects by hand.
+Only 3% of bugs and insects are considered pests, so this prevents harming the helpful bugs.

 Hedges should be pruned for the last time in autumn to keep them compact and bushy throughout winter.
 Be careful not to over-prune as any gap in the hedge will remain until spring, making your winter garden particularly bare.

 Autumn is the perfect season to plant evergreens.
-These trees will keep your garden looking full and structured year-round, so plant as many evergreens as you can while the autumn soil remains warm.
+These trees will keep your garden looking full and structured all year round, so plant as many evergreens as you can while the autumn soil remains warm.
 Consider introducing Daphne shrubs in autumn.
 Their small but fragrant flowers are well-known for appearing in winter and early spring, when little else is able to grow in your garden.

-If you’ve got a tree that’s too big, prune it in winter rather than cutting it down.
+If you have a tree that is too big, prune it in winter rather than cutting it down.
 Use a trained tree surgeon – don’t economize by using someone whose only interest in trees is chain-sawing them down.
-A mature tree gives a garden a sense of texture – and it takes years for a tree to mature, so you won’t be able to replace it.
+A mature tree gives a garden a sense of texture and takes years to mature, so you won’t be able to replace it.